-The huge Metropolitan Museum of Art presents over 5,000 years of art from all over the world for everyone to see and appreciate.
-The Museum is situated in two iconic locations in New York City—The Met Fifth Avenue and The Met Cloisters.
+The huge Metropolitan Museum of Art presents over 5,000 years of art worldwide for everyone to see and appreciate.
+The Museum is in two iconic New York City locations—The Met Fifth Avenue and The Met Cloisters.
 You also have the opportunity to take part in The Met experience online.
-It is the largest gallery in the United States and gives you the opportunity to explore various kinds of exhibits like Chinese calligraphy, Classical sculpture, Egyptian mummies, Old Masters, Moorish textiles, Sumerian cuneiform tablets, Rococo fashion, armour worn by European monarchs, invaluable musical instruments, and many more.
+It is the largest gallery in the United States and allows you to explore exhibits like Chinese calligraphy, Classical sculpture, Egyptian mummies, Old Masters, Moorish textiles, Sumerian cuneiform tablets, Rococo fashion, armor worn by European monarchs, invaluable musical instruments, and many more.

 The collection is so huge that spending a whole at the Metropolitan Museum of Art will never be enough to see all of it.
 Some of the significant exhibits are the Rembrandt’s Aristotle with a Bust of Homer (1653), Egyptian Temple of Dendur (15BC), Washington Crossing the Delaware by Emanuel Leutze (1851), van Gogh’s Self Portrait with Straw Hat (1887) and Raphael’s altar painting of Madonna and Child (1504).

 Located at the World Trade Center site, The National 9/11 Memorial & Museum is a memorial and museum in New York City paying tribute to the September 11, 2001 attacks, where 2,977 innocent people died and the six who died in the 1993 World Trade Center bombing.
 The site has twin reflecting pools which are an acre in size.
 It marks out the exact footprints of the Twin Towers and is surrounded by the largest man-made waterfalls in North America.